 What is Quail Bell’s editorial mission?
 What does Quail Bell publish on its website?

-Quail Bell is a multimedia arts, humor, and investigative journalism outlet for real and unreal stories.
+Quail Bell is a multimedia outlet for real and unreal stories.
 Rooted in oral history and folklore, we have a special love for the imaginary, nostalgic, and otherworldly, while connecting to urgent social issues of our time.
 Our go-to spell?
 Art + Ideas = Magic.
-Headquartered in New York City, Quail Bell publishes work by multi-hyphenate Christine Stoddard, as well as curated content from around the world.
-This work is curated by Gretchen Gales and Ghia Vitale, with assistance from Aaron Gold.

 Christine Stoddard is a multimedia creator and artist named one of Brooklyn Magazine’s Top 50 Most Fascinating People.
 She makes original and client work through her company Quail Bell, winner of a Brooklyn Arts Council entrepreneurial grant.